iobeatss/IOB-Smart-contract/CONTRIBUTING.md

-# Contributing to IO Beats 🎶
+# Contributing to iO Beats

-Thank you for your interest in contributing to **IO Beats** 🚀
+Thank you for your interest in contributing to **iO Beats** 🚀
 This repository hosts the official smart contracts for the **$IOB token** and related components of the IO Beats ecosystem.

 We welcome all contributions — code, documentation, testing, or feedback.